 By Sara Perry Recent films such as Wonder Woman proved that strong female roles and female directors can not only turn a profit but are what the audience craves.
 This theme of powerful female leads had seemingly swept screens small and big allowing women to move into previously male-dominated roles such as The Doctor and introduced characters such as Captain Marvel and Valkery.
 However, a … Continue reading Women on Screen

-By Sara Perry, Columnist As we sink into couches and innuendos of one-night-stands, Netflix gleams on the television screen and we are so comfortable with exactly how it is.
+By Sara Perry As we sink into couches and innuendos of one-night-stands, Netflix gleams on the television screen and we are so comfortable with exactly how it is.
 However, every major entertainment company (many that aren’t even that) are dabbling into this new age of streaming entertainment.
 It’s only logical then, that the production giant Disney dips their toes in the pool.
-The news … Continue reading Mickey’s Monopolizing Mergers
+The news comes … Continue reading Mickey’s Monopolizing Mergers

-By Sara Perry, Columnist Hurricane Harvey left us all with scars, some financial, some physical, and all emotional.
+By Sara Perry Hurricane Harvey left us all with scars, some financial, some physical, and all emotional.
 However, even in the wake of disaster comes an air of silver lining.
 Multiple stories of heroism, community strength, and improbable friendships that likely would have never been written if not for such terrible circumstances.
-Nicole Hoover’s story is one of many, but she stands out for … Continue reading Harvey Heroine: When the water rose, so did she
+Nicole Hoover’s story is one of many, but she stands out for her … Continue reading Harvey Heroine: When the water rose, so did she

 By C.R.
 Lyles After the calamity of Hurricane Harvey, many Texans were left homeless by nature itself.
 They were forced from their dirty, wet homes onto the dirty, wet streets.
 In a FEMA.gov article published in September of 2017, the Federal Emergency Management Agency reported, “With nearly 4.5 feet of rain and 130 mph winds, Hurricane Harvey propelled a disaster response that was the largest … Continue reading FEMA: Apathetic or Unprepared?